 Collisionless Shocks

-Collisionless shock in magnetized plasmas: particle energization, synchrotron maser instability.
+Collisionless shocks in magnetized plasmas: particle energization, synchrotron maser instability.

 QED Processes